Feeble-minded

-The term feeble-minded was used from the late 19th century in Europe, the United States and Australasia for disorders later referred to as illnesses or deficiencies of the mind.
+The term feeble-minded was used from the late 19th century in Europe, the United States, and Australasia for disorders later referred to as illnesses, deficiencies of the mind, and disabilities.

 At the time, mental deficiency encompassed all degrees of educational and social deficiency.
 Within the concept of mental deficiency, researchers established a hierarchy, ranging from idiocy, at the most severe end of the scale; to imbecility, at the median point; and to feeble-mindedness at the highest end of functioning.
 The last was conceived of as a form of high-grade mental deficiency.

 The development of the ranking system of mental deficiency has been attributed to Sir Charles Trevelyan in 1876, and was associated with the rise of eugenics.
 The term and hierarchy had been used in that sense at least 10 years previously.

-"Wild card" terms outside the established hierarchy such as idiot savant, may have been used as connotations for varying degrees of autism.
+During this time, institutions for individuals labeled as feeble-minded grew due to rising social concern and changes in education.

 History

 The earliest recorded use of the term in the English language dates from 1534, when it appears in one of the first English translations of the New Testament, the Tyndale Bible.
 A biblical commandment to "Comforte the feble mynded" is included in 1 Thessalonians.

 A London Times editorial of November 1834 describes the long-serving former Prime Minister Lord Liverpool as a "feeble-minded pedant of office".

+In the United States, The Association of Medical Officers of American Institutions for Idiotic and Feeble-Minded Persons (AMO) was established in 1876 as a professional organization for institution superintendents.
+Over time, it broadened its membership to include various professionals interested in the welfare of individuals with intellectual disabilities, marking a significant step toward fostering support for this community.

+Schools of feeble-minded in the United States

+From 1876 to 1916, facilities for individuals with intellectual disabilities became a recognized aspect of American society, showcasing significant changes in education, social dynamics, healthcare, and scientific shifts during that period.
+The rise in schools for students with intellectual disabilities since the 1900s reflects the growing commitment from cities, states, and private organizations to support these children, rather than an increase in the occurrence of mental disabilities.

+For "feebleminded" children, which broadly connoted mental deficiency of various forms, special day-schools were established in the 1900s to promote efficient schooling.
+These schools focused on "educable" learning-disabled children, which classified children on two axes: a child's abnormality (need for special education) and a child's ineducability.
+For most families, institutions were places of last, not first, resort.

+Some small, private establishments opened during the late 1800s, and early 1900s, such as the Pennsylvania Training School for Idiotic and Feeble-Minded Children, generally known as "Elwyn."
+Elwyn Institution provided a mix of short-term education and long-term care to residents with diversely ranging mental and physical disabilities.

+Children in these institutions expanded their vocabulary, and learned their letters and numbers.
+If they were capable, they later progressed to study basic reading and writing skills.